Longford Gaelic Stats

 Drumlish lost

-Clonguish defeated Drumlish in the 1928 Junior Championship final.
+Note: Clonguish defeated Drumlish in the 1928 Junior Championship final.
 While no match report for the 1928 JFC final has be found, a report of a subsequent County Board meeting references Clonguish as winners.
-Granard were previously credited with this title but they reached the Junior League final only to be defeated 2-4 to 2-3 by Clonguish in September 1929.
+St. Marys Granard are previously credited with this title but they reached the Junior League final and were defeated 2-4 to 2-3 by Clonguish in the final in September 1929.

 Ardagh St. Patricks 0-4